-Using the person-centered planning approach, the Plan is developed by the Team, representation in which includes the member, his or her Case Manager and the members legal guardian and/or the member's choice of an advocate if there is one.
+Using the Person-Centered Planning approach, a Plan is developed by the Personal Support Team (Team), which includes the member, his or her Case Manager, the legal guardian and/or the member's choice of an advocate if there is one.
 Others may be included depending on the member's needs and preferences.
-The Team is composed of individuals selected by the member who know and work with the member or whose participation is necessary to achieve the outcomes desired by the member.
+The Team is composed of people selected by the member who know and work with the member or whose participation is necessary to achieve the outcomes desired by the member receiving services.
+Team meetings, including individual Plan meetings, may be conducted via HIPAA compliant teleconference or video conference.
 The member and his/her representative are informed of freedom of choice of provider and given assistance if needed in locating a qualified service provider.
+The planning process reflects the member's cultural considerations, is provided in plain language, in an accessible manner, and provides needed language services or aides.
 The member and their guardian participate in development of the Plan and have the option of a written or electronic signature to document and provide informed consent for services, choice of providers and implementation of the Plan.
-The planning process reflects the member's cultural considerations, is provided in plain language, in an accessible manner, and provides needed language services or aides.
 Members, their guardians, and providers responsible for service plan implementation may document their agreement to implement the plan in written or electronic form when using a HIPAA compliant phone call or video conferencing system.
 An electronic signature can be a physical signature on a document that is transmitted electronically via fax or scanned or photographed then transmitted in digital form as an electronically transmitted document.
 An electronic signature can also be an electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record that is sent or stored using electronic means.
 The Person-Centered Service Plan process comports with 441.301(c)(2)(ix) in that the written plan is finalized and agreed to, with the informed consent of the individual in writing, and signed by all individuals and providers responsible for its implementation.

 d.
 Service Plan Development Process.
-In four pages or less, describe the process that is used to develop the participantcentered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
-State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): The Individual Plan (Plan) process assures that members have access to quality services and supports which foster: independence, learning, and growth; choices in everyday life; meaningful relationships with family, friends, and neighbors; presence and participation in their communities; dignity and respect; positive approaches aimed at skill enhancement; and health and safety.
+In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

+The Individual Plan (Plan) process assures that members have access to quality services and supports which foster: independence, learning, and growth; choices in everyday life; meaningful relationships with family, friends, and neighbors; presence and participation in their communities; dignity and respect; positive approaches aimed at skill enhancement; and health and safety.